Front Page

 To donate go here.

-And, and this is a BIG one, if you come across a sick animal on the beach during this particular event 1) stay away 2) DO NOT push these beached animals back into the water.
-This could cause them further harm 3) report injured and ill marine mammals by calling PMMC’s hotline at 949.494.3050.
+And, and this is a BIG one, if you come across a sick animal on the beach during this particular event 1) stay away; 2) DO NOT push these beached animals back into the water, this could cause them further harm; 3) report injured and ill marine mammals by calling PMMC’s hotline at 949.494.3050.

 • • •